Nick Kyrgios: John McEnroe

 John McEnroe has also praised Kyrgios's talent.
 In late 2018 on the Seven Network's Sunday Night show in Australia, McEnroe said that Kyrgios is "the most talented player [he's] seen in the last ten years" but that Kyrgios may "run himself out", if he continued not to commit himself to tennis.
 While hosting a radio call-in show during the 2021 Wimbledon Championships on BBC Radio 5 Live McEnroe stated that if he could choose any player on the current tour to coach he would pick Kyrgios.

 Off the court

 Persona outside professional tennis

 Those who know Kyrgios personally say his off-court personality is very different from his on-court antics.
-Hugh van Cuylenburg, founder of the Resilience Project says: "Everyone who has ever met him say he's a sensational person who cares deeply about other people.
+Hugh van Cuylenburg, founder of the Resilience Project said: "Everyone who has ever met him say he's a sensational person who cares deeply about other people.
 He doesn't seek recognition or publicity for the good things he does."On a similar note, fellow Australian, Jason Kubler, said:"Every time I see him, he's smiling.
 Every time I'm around him, it seems like I'm laughing.
 So it's kind of weird when I read or see the comments about him, knowing him the way I do.
 He's just one of those people if you were to hang around him or spend any sort of quality time with him, you'd fall in love with him."